 - A Good Story

 Your medical school application is more than an application.
 It’s a reflection of your life until this point.
 The way you present your story in your application will reflect the values you have, the type of person you are, and the type of doctor you are going to be.

 For example, my friend Nathan was extremely interested in sports and athletics.
 In his personal statement, he laid the groundwork for his story by explaining that he wanted to go to medical school after tearing his ACL in high school and began to understand how important physical activity was to his mental health.
 After that experience, he worked to help other people stay active through his volunteer work organizing charity basketball games.
 It also explained why he was the captain of his club basketball team and why he chose to work in a lab at his college that researched muscle tissue and how it responded to certain chemicals.
 Through presenting his story carefully, Nathan showed he had a specific reason for wanting to be a doctor, and he showed that he was a passionate person that would be a great addition to any community.

 There’s a lot that goes into a medical school application aside from test scores and GPA, but it’s worth it in your journey to achieving your dreams of becoming a medical professional.
 Many students find it beneficial to reach out for help when applying to medical school, be it at the beginning stage with MCAT prep or when completing the application.
-Our Academic Managers are great at helping walk applicants through every step of the medical school application process.
-Get a head start on your application so you can submit as soon as you can!
+Our Medical School Admissions Advisors are great at helping walk applicants through every step of the medical school application process.
+Schedule a free consultation to get a head start on your application!
 Just as the early bird gets the worm, the early pre-med secures their spot!

 Search the Blog

 Free MCAT Practice AccountNeed great MCAT practice?

 Get the most representative MCAT practice possible when you sign up for our free MCAT Account, which includes a half-length diagnostic exam and one of our full-length MCAT practice exams.Learn More